aidenybai/lucia/README.md

 ## 📩 Installation

-Lucia is currently is installable through a CDN and also supports UMD (ES Module, CommonJS, IIFE).
+Lucia is currently is installable through a CDN and also supports UMD, ES Module, and CommonJS.
 Put this within your `<head>` tags in HTML.

 ```html
 <script src="https://unpkg.com/lucia"></script>